jbqueru/vs_hive/AGPL_DETAILS.md

 display **Appropriate Legal Notices** as defined in GPL.

-As a rough guideline, targets with less than 32kB of total RAM will rarely be expected to display such notices, while machines with 32kB or more of total RAM will typically have the necessary capabilities, though the exact criteria will depend on the exact characteristics of both the target and the actual program.
+As a rough guideline, targets with less than 32kB of total RAM will rarely be expected to display such notices, while machines with 1MB or more of total RAM will typically have no difficulty displaying such notices.
+Between those extremes, the choice will depend on the exact characteristics of both the target and the actual program.

 ## Source Code and Preferred Form